kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

   The new data-source-validator controller will consist of a deployment with 1 or more replicas.
 It will watch PVCs and VolumePopulators and emit events on PVCs.

+* **Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?**

+  No.

 ### Troubleshooting